abpio/abp-commercial-docs/en/modules/forms.md

 - ##### QuestionBase

-  - This entity is dependent to form entity.
-It stores questions.
+  - It stores questions of the form.
+This entity is dependent to form entity by `FormId`.

 - ##### FormResponse

-  - Each form submit is a new response record.
+  - Each form submit is a new form response record.
+The form response has answer records.

 #### Repositories